openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 The code above creates a compiled model associated with a single hardware device from the model object.
 It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware resources).
-Please read article about [Query device properties](./supported_plugins/config_properties.md) to understand how device configuration can be changed.
+To learn how to change the device configuration, read the [Query device properties](./supported_plugins/config_properties.md) article.

 ### Step 3.
 Create an Inference Request